teachingstrategies/react-native-volume-control/README.md

 #### Manual installation

 1. In Android Studio open `Module Settings` and add a Gradle Project.
-2. Look for `react-native-volume-controller` android folder and link with a Gradle.
+2. Look for `react-native-volume-control` android folder and link with a Gradle.
 3. Open MyApplication.java from main app and put the ReactNativeVolumeControllerPackage

 ```java